jeffersonfparil/weedomics/glyphosate_resistance_seau/glyphosate_resistance_seau.md

 ## Atlas of genomic signatures of selection

-- We will use Tajima's D and [XP-CLR scores](https://genome.cshlp.org/content/20/3/393.full) to assess genome-wide signatures of deviations to neutral expectations.
+- We will use Tajima's D to assess genome-wide signatures of deviations to neutral expectations.
-- Tajima's D will be computed per 1kb window independently per population.
+- Tajima's D is computed per 10 kb non-overlapping windows per population.
-- XP-CLR scores will be computed per 1kb windows as well but between pairs of populations, particularly resistant and susceptible

-- Tajima's D:

 ```shell
 dir="/data-weedomics-1/weedomics/glyphosate_resistance_seau/res"